SolomonM-Kebede/PPR-JavaTutoringMaterials/README.md

 ## License

-This project is for educational purposes. © Solomon Mengesha kebede xml file source google and expanded for this purpose.
+- This project is for educational purposes. © Solomon Mengesha kebede
+- xml file structure is from google and expanded for this purpose.